Clitoral Hood Reduction

 What are the potential complications?

-As any surgical procedure, this operation carries anaesthetic risks as well as surgical risks.
+As any surgical procedure, this operation carries anaesthetic risks, if done under general anaesthetic, as well as surgical risks.
 The chance of complication is small and it includes infection, bleeding, scarring and decreased sensation.
 For this reason, as with all gynaecological procedures, it is recommended that it should be carried out by a fully qualified experienced Gynaecologist.